Back to Louisiana

 Plain English Breakdown

-This bill allows certain witnesses, including those under 18 years old or with developmental disabilities and victims of sex offenses, to be accompanied by a facility dog during court testimony.
+This act allows certain witnesses, including those under eighteen years old, with developmental disabilities, and victims of sex offenses, to be accompanied by a facility dog during court testimony.

 What This Bill Does

-• Ensures that the entry and exit of the facility dog occur when the jury is not present.
+• Ensures that the entry and exit of the facility dog happen outside the presence of the jury.

 Who It Names or Affects